Minay Shmyryov: Memory

 Various schools and streets in the Vitebsk area were given Shmyryov's name, as was a newly developed variety of blackcurrant in 1967.

 Shmyryov's portrait was featured on a postage stamp in the 1967 series of stamps honoring the greatest heroes of the partisan resistance movement.

 A monument to the memory of Shmyryov's four children was set up in the town of Surazh in 1985.

-In other Media
+In other media

-Minay Shmyryov was recently discussed on episode 034 of the podcast The Wikicast, where host Simon Clark nicknamed Shmyryov the 'Robin Hood of Belarus'.
+Minay Shmyryov was discussed on episode 34 of the podcast The Wikicast, where host Simon Clark nicknamed Shmyryov the 'Robin Hood of Belarus'.